 - 2 tablespoons olive oil

-- 1.5 inch ginger root peeled and finely chopped
+- 2 inches ginger root (peeled and finely chopped)

 - 1 quart chicken broth

-- 2 carrots pealed and sliced into disks (optional)
+- 2 carrots (peeled and sliced into disks)

 - 3 tablespoons toasted sesame oil

 - Green onions and small red peppers for garnish (optional)

 Heat olive oil in a large pot.
 Add chicken and sauté until lightly browned, about 2 minutes (does not need to be fully cooked).

 Remove chicken from pot, set aside.
 Optional step: Continue to cook residual chicken juices until they thicken and start to brown (this step will really enhance the flavor of the soup broth)